Justin Bibb: Public safety

-In August 2023, the Bibb administration unveiled a new City of Cleveland website.
-The City also launched an Open Data Portal with crime reports, city land bank lots, Census data and parcel-by-parcel property conditions.
+In August 2023, the city released a new website, and an Open Data Portal with crime reports, city land bank lots, Census data and parcel-by-parcel property conditions.
 The portal will expedite public records request and allow residents to view city data.

-In May 2023, Bibb proposed a new policy that would provide parental leave to eligible Cleveland city employees.
-The policy would allow for 20 hours of leave prior to the birth or adoption of a new child and 480 hours of leave following.
+In 2023, the city created a new policy that would provide parental leave to eligible Cleveland city employees, including 20 hours of leave prior to the birth or adoption of a child and 480 hours of leave following.
 There would also be a provision to provide leave for employees who experience a loss of pregnancy.
-The legislation was approved by the Cleveland City Council in June 2023 and will apply to approximately 7,000 city employees.
+This policy would help 7,000 families.

+In March 2026, The Cleveland Observer reported on the history of Bibb's clashes with members of City Council, especially President Blaine Griffin, over policy and oversight.
+The conflict emerged publicly during 2023 budget negotiations and grew after Bibb missed a council meeting after a shooting that injured 9 people.
+The 2024 Cleveland Browns relocation controversy which resulted in at $100 million settlement led Council Member Brian Kazy to say that the mayor "lied with the dogs" and now has "fleas."
+Griffin also criticized the deal and its impact on downtown economic development and whether taxpayers received adequate value in the deal.
+In September 2025, Bibb insisted that Griffin fire a city council employee for allegedly downloading over 2,200 files from GovQA, the city's public records database, including some that were confidential.
+The city spent over $18,000 on legal bills before dropping the investigation.
+The individual is still employed by city council.

+In an April 2026 analysis of public expenditures, local news WJW reported that Bibb spent $50,000 on a trip to Martha's Vineyard to attend a two-day economics conference, which included $1,500 for limousine service.
+They also reported spending $65,000 in public expenditures on chairs for a conference room in city hall, $2,200 on a mayor’s chair, and $51,000 on drapes.

 Housing policy

-In September 2023, Bibb introduced the "Residents First" plan intended to address housing issues.
-The plan would tighten housing codes and introduce civil penalties for code violations.
+In September 2023, Bibb introduced a plan to tighten housing codes and introduce civil penalties for code violations.
 The plan also focuses on vacant properties, introducing systems in an attempt to prevent livable properties from sitting empty.

 In February 2023, Bibb announced his "Home for Every Neighbor Policy" which focuses on helping the city’s unsheltered find permanent housing.